 I personally love these water shoes I purchased on Amazon.
 They sort-of double as lightweight sneakers and can pretty much wear them even when I’m not in the water.

 Do mosquitos think you’re their own personal meat-on-a-stick?
-I get eaten alive by mosquitos and then I can’t stop scratching.
+We get eaten alive by mosquitos and then we can’t stop scratching.
 Then there is always that the chance of contacting some unknown virus.
 No, thank you.

 Natrapel was recommended to me by my best friend.
 Her daughter is severely allergic to mosquito bites and she basically guaranteed me it would work wonders.
 Well, she was right!